tomperrine/dns-purist/README.md

 The purpose of dns-purist is to find internal inconsistencies and missing records in DNS servers and zone files.

+It can also build target lists of all the IP addresses from all the zones, for use with nmap or similar tools.
+When used to build target lists, the internal consistency checks are disabled and will not be performed.

 It takes zones as either zone files already downloaded from servers, or will do its own AXFR for a zone if there is no local copy already present.
 Doing the AXFR requires that the host running dns-purist has